dominguetigs/dominguetigs/README.md

 - 📅 I`m planning to study Machine Learning
 - 👯 I’m looking to collaborate on Discord/Linkedin/Github
 - 🤔 My interests are with Web Development, Machine Learning, algorithms, Mathematics, Physics and Universe
-- 💬 Ask me about Javascript/Typescript or some Web Framework, specially Angular
+- 💬 Ask me about Javascript/Typescript or some Web Framework, specially Angular, React and NextJS
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/dominguetigs/)
 - 😄 Pronouns: He/His
 - :video_game: I love several games.
 Especially CHESS s2